Owens Corning Preferred Contractor

 • how evidence is captured

-• how damage is grouped and labeled
+• how damage is grouped, labeled, and explained

-• how the claim file is organized
+• how claim files are organized for third-party review

 • how adjuster-facing discussions are framed